Auburn hires Boise State’s Harsin to lead football program

-(AP) – Auburn has hired Boise State’s Bryan Harsin as its head coach, luring him away from his alma mater and into the powerful Southeastern Conference.
+Auburn hired Boise State’s Bryan Harsin as its head coach on Tuesday, luring him away from his alma mater and into the powerful Southeastern Conference.

 The Auburn job is also sure to bring a major pay raise, though contract details for Harsin weren’t immediately available.